Who knew making your own photo frames was so easy? Learn how to make this fun and easy DIY rustic picture frame from repurposed barn wood!

 You guys, if you feel intimidated by the 45-degree cuts, you could always just cut them with straight lines and have them meet at a 90-degree angle instead.

 Then you would just attach the wood pieces together with nails from the side with a nail gun or use a metal bar in the back of your frame screwed into both pieces.

 The Final Look: DIY Rustic Picture Frame for Family Memories

 - Make the picture frame.
 Determine the dimensions you want.
-Use a mitre saw to down to size, making 45-degree angle cuts so the frames could be joined together.
-Then use a Kregg Jig to drill pocket screw holes on alternating sides of the frames, position the pieces, clamp them down to the tabletop, and drill them together with the Kregg screws.
+Use a miter saw to down to size, making 45-degree angle cuts so the frames could be joined together.
+Then use a Kreg Jig to drill pocket screw holes on alternating sides of the frames, position the pieces, clamp them down to the tabletop, and drill them together with the Kreg screws.

 - Attach eye hooks.
 Attach two on either side at the inside-top of the frame, and two towards the inside-bottom of the frame.

 - String twine between the hooks.
 Pull the twine as tight as you can, then secure it with a knot.

 - Hang the rustic picture frame on the wall using 3M Command Hooks for easy placement.